vppolina/flights_project/README.md

 # Step 2 - Data Retrieving

 First, we have to upload "static" datasets on our DB: airline codes and airline crashes.
-We alredy prepared .csv files, so we can just run small python code and insert the data into DB.
+We already prepared .csv files, so we can just run a small python code and insert the data into DB.

 **Airline Crashes**